Rimurutempestx/AWS-Lambda-Functions/README.md

 - Kubernetes resource management: You can use Lambda functions to manage Kubernetes resources such as pods, services, and deployments.
 This can include tasks such as creating, updating, and deleting resources.
 - Custom resource management: You can use Lambda functions to manage custom resources in EKS, allowing you to create and manage your own Kubernetes resources.
 - Scaling: You can use Lambda functions to scale your EKS clusters based on predefined rules or conditions.
 This can help you ensure that your application can handle increased traffic and demand.
+- Event-driven architectures: You can use Lambda functions to create event-driven architectures in EKS, enabling you to respond to changes in your environment or application.